-In the 1990s, through aggressive overseas M&As and alliances, we obtained new technologies such as automatic machine control (the United States in 1994), precision GNSS (the United States in
+In the 1990s, through aggressive overseas M&As and alliances, we obtained new technologies such as automatic machine control expanded our IT agriculture business through M&As and alliances Furthermore, through our Eye care IoT business (the United company (Finland), we have created an eye disease screening

 2000), and IT agriculture solutions (Australia in 2006).
 In 2006, we developed the world's first 3D OCT combining OCT and fundus camera.
-We launched fully automatic 3D OCT and non-mydriatic fundus camera in 2013 and 2014, respectively.

-We have transformed our business model to being solution-
+We launched fully automatic 3D OCT and non-mydriatic fundus camera in 2013 and 2014, respectively We have transformed our business model to being solution-